OliviaRodri/CEA_DEEP_LEARNING/branch_larrydodson.md

    * READ.me established
    * Description of the communication protocols
-   * Individual Branches established (and each team member with min of four commits.
+   * Individual Branches established (and each team member with min of four commits)